UBrau/SPARpipe/README.md

 --------
-1. Map fwd and rev barcode reads to barcode libraries with `bowtie -v 2 -k 1 -m 1 --best --strata [--nofw|--norc] -S --sam-nohead <BC> <FASTQ> <BCx.sam>`
+1. Map fwd and rev barcode reads to barcode libraries with `bowtie -v 2 -k 1 -m 1 --best --strata [--nofw|--norc] -S --sam-nohead <BC> <FASTQ> <BCx.sam>` Whether to use --nofw/norc may depend on the sequencing platform (HiSeq/NextSeq/MySeq) but it can probably be left out without much loss of specificity.
 2. Demultiplex the fwd and rev event read files using the SAM files just created and the script `1_demultiplex.pl`.
 If demultiplexing is done otherwise, make sure that file names are compatible with downstream steps as sample numbers and batch IDs are